 - Chill for 20-30 minutes.
 I prefer to put it in the freezer for 20 minutes.

 - Preheat the oven to 350 degrees F.

 - Combine condensed milk, sour cream, and egg yolks in a medium bowl.
 Whisk together on medium speed until fully combined.

 - Add in (key) lime juice, and (key) lime zest.
 Whisk until fully combined.

 - Pour the mixture into the prepared crust.

-- Bake for 15-17 minutes into the preheated oven.
+- Bake for 15-17 minutes in the preheated oven.
 Do NOT brown the pie, only the crust should start turning a nice golden-brown color.

-- Remove from oven and cool on a cooling rack.
+- Remove from the oven and cool on a cooling rack.
 When cool, transfer it to the fridge.
-Chill pie thoroughly in the fridge for 3-4 hours before serving.
+Chill the pie thoroughly in the fridge for 3-4 hours before serving.

 - Serve cold and do not keep at room temperature for more than one hour.